When your last name is Frankenstein and it’s Halloween

 Halloween was her late son’s favorite holiday.
 She was too tired to decorate this year, so neighbors stepped in.

-When he was a kid, Jeff Frankenstein got teased a lot by kids who called him a monster or Frankenberry, a cartoon mascot for the monster cereal.
+When he was a kid, Jeff Frankenstein got teased a lot by kids who called him a monster or Franken Berry, a cartoon mascot for the monster cereal.
 But he soon grew to adore his name.

 “I’m very thick-skinned; it really takes a lot to bother me,” said Jeff Frankenstein, who dressed up as his namesake for Halloween one year in grade school.

 He and his wife — Hillary, also a music teacher — have always embraced the humor of their name.
-At their 2008 wedding reception, the bridal party came out to the song “Monster Mash,” and the new Mr. and Mrs. Frankenstein made their grand entrance to the song “Frankenstein” by The Edgar Winter Group.
+At their 2008 wedding reception, the bridal party came out to the song “Monster Mash,” and the new Mr. and Mrs. Frankenstein made their grand entrance to the song “Frankenstein” by the Edgar Winter Group.

 “We figured we might as well just live it up,” said Hillary Frankenstein, 35.
 After the wedding, they got T-shirts that said “Frankenstein” and “Bride of Frankenstein.”